 What: This highly regarded establishment has a talent for changing the way people perceive and experience Indian cuisine, thanks to its French-inspired approach to spice-based cooking.
 Named after India’s holy city, Benares marries tradition with modernity, both in the kitchen and with its elegant yet exotic interior, so anyone looking for a standard curry should look elsewhere.
 Kindly, engaging staff deliver spotless service and while prices are befitting of the restaurant’s Mayfair location, it’s well worth a visit on special occasions.

 What: It’s difficult not to reach for the superlatives when talking about this Michelin-starred Mayfair thriller, and for good reason.
-Gymkhana’s menu happily accommodates all palates and preferences, whether your taste is for a gently spiced wild mushroom, asparagus, morel and truffle pilau or a fearsomely fiery pork cheek vindaloo, and regardless of what you order, it’s going to be exceptional.
-Having recently been completely refurbished after being badly damaged by a fire, it's now looking swankier than ever too.
+Gymkhana’s menu happily accommodates all palates and preferences, whether your taste is for a gently-spiced pilau or a fearsome vindaloo - whatever you order is going to be exceptional.
+Gymkhana was refurbished after a fire a few years back - now it's looking swankier than ever.

 What: The younger sibling of big-hitting Jamavar, Bombay Bustle lives up to its lively name.
 Inspired by India’s dabbawala lunchbox deliveries, the menu is big on street food and chaat, while the decor is characterised by bold colours.
 Lovely cocktails, a sundae bar and knowledgeable staff are further pluses at this Mayfair hotspot, which also has the advantage of being more affordable than other high-end Indians this side of Regent Street.
 Our advice: take friends and share everything.